DillonBarker/d8b/README.md

 d8b is a TUI built to query and manipulate postgres databases.
 Built using the [tview](https://github.com/rivo/tview/tree/master) framework.

-The aim is to store popular/saved queries and provide these as fast options.
-As well as running new queries and displaying that data.
-I currently use `psql` alot and I am building this to make that process better/faster/happier!
+The aim is to display database data in a similar way to my favourite kubernetes TUI k9s.
+I currently use `psql` alot and I am building this to make that process better/faster/happier, and to practice go.

 ## Configuration